ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+SAY.
+In .speaking of a person&#x27;s faalts,
+; Pray don&#x27;t forget yonr own;
+-liememberthosewith homes of glass
+ShoulcLseldom-throw a stone.
+If we have
+nothing else to do ISuttalkof those who
+sin, *3Ss better we commence at home, ,1
+.
+And from that point begin.
+We have no
+light to judge a man Until he&#x27;s fairly
-* Should we not like his company,
+tried * Should we not like his company,
 We know the world ia wide.
 Some may have
 faults—and who has not?— - The old as
 well as young; Perhaps we may, for ought